babuvt-labs/PowerBI/Dynamic Sheets.md

-Thanks!
-Here's your answer rephrased in **Markdown (MD) format** with additional explanation for clarity:

----

 ## ✅ Suggested Solution: Handling Dynamic Sheet Names in Power Query

 If your Excel workbook contains **only one worksheet**, you can use the following approaches to make your Power Query more flexible and avoid errors when the sheet name changes each week.